 Here's How Vision Therapy Can Help

-To find out whether vision therapy is the right treatment for your child, contact us for a functional eye exam.
-If our Surrey eye doctors detect any visual deficits, a vision therapy program will be set up to tackle these visual problems and strengthen the communication between the eyes and the brain.
+To find out whether vision therapy is the right treatment for your child, contact us for a functional eye test.
+If our Surrey optometrists detect any visual deficits, a vision therapy program will be set up to tackle these visual problems and strengthen the communication between the eyes and the brain.

 Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.